FabioDev86/front-end-mentor/body-fat-calculator/DEVLOG.md

 Now that I've added the button I can focus on the styling.

 ## 31 Jul 2023
-Apparently, using div to group input element is a bad idea.
+Apparently, using div to group radio buttons is a bad idea.
 Switching to fieldset.